RenchTG/CTF-writeups/DamCTF_2023/baby-review/writeup.md

 ```python
 elf = context.binary = ELF('./baby-review',checksec=False)
 ```
-Now context.binary will be set to our binary which will automatically update many values of context, including context.bits for us.
-Now that I figured out the error I ran it again and voila we get our flag!
+Now context.binary will be set to our binary which will automatically update many values of context for us, including context.bits.
+Now that I figured out the error I ran it again and we get our shell and the flag!

 ![image](https://user-images.githubusercontent.com/91157382/232250085-1e477d91-a630-45df-b62e-684def691996.png)